-COURSES FOR BEGINNERS AND NOVICES ARE CURRENTLY NOT AVAILABLE AT OUR EVENTS TO COVID-19 RESTRICTIONS.
+NOVICES COURSES ARE NOT CURRENTLY AVAILABLE AT OUR EVENTS DUE TO COVID-19 RESTRICTIONS.

 Under normal circumstances Border Liners Orienteering Club hosts events throughout the year, for all ages and abilities, in great locations in North and East Cumbria.
 You don't need to be a member.
 Improve your fitness, enjoy the views, indulge your competitive streak!

 Our Saturday informal meetings have a minimum of two courses - a 2-3k easy 'Short' (or 'Orange') and a harder 'Long' (or 'Green') for more experienced orienteers.
 This is a sport for the whole family!

 Running or walking gear recommended - bring a waterproof, spare shoes and warm clothes for after.
 Compass useful but not essential for easy courses.
 Bring a whistle if you have one.
 Bigger events may have catering and toilets, but that's the exception to the rule so make your own arrangements.
 Arrive in good time and allow an hour or so to do your course.
 Let the organiser know you are a beginner so they can help you.
 Children under 12 must be accompanied by an adult unless they are experienced orienteers.

 Advice for Beginners